SansGuidon/bookmarks/README.md

 * [unixorn/awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, tutorials & themes
 * [Guido Socher](http://tuxgraphics.org/~guido/scripts/awk-one-liner.html) - (2015) AWK one-liner collection
 * [devhints](https://devhints.io/vimscript) - Vim scripting cheatsheet
+* [Mattia Gheda](https://ghedam.at/15978/an-introduction-to-nix-shell) - (2020) An introduction to nix-shell | nix-shell allows you to define development environments for pretty much any language in a consistent way, it makes also easy to support different versions of the same language!
+* [Mattia Gheda](https://ghedam.at/15490/so-tell-me-about-nix) - (2020) So, tell me about Nix

 ## Shell Aliases
 See also [Dotfiles / Aliases](sections/programming.md#dotfiles--aliases)